Chief (DC Comics): Pre-Crisis

 Niles Caulder is a paraplegic with genius intelligence.
 Caulder uses his scientific knowledge to develop numerous inventions and innovations that have made him wealthy.
 Caulder founded and organized the team called Doom Patrol to protect the innocent and fight crime, and to teach humanity to accept others who live as ostracized "freaks," who have been radically transformed from terrible accidents.
 It is Caulder's genius that allowed the team members to survive (e.g., designing Robotman's body, devising Negative Man's medicated bandages), and helped grant their freakishness and abilities.

 Caulder developed an interest in creating better life at a young age.
 Proving at a young age to be both a brilliant inventor and engineer, Caulder received funding from a mysterious benefactor.
 Thanks to the funding, Caulder succeeded in creating a chemical capable of prolonging life.
 Ultimately, it was revealed that the benefactor was General Immortus, who hired Caulder to create a chemical to replace the one that had been prolonging his life for centuries but was now failing.
 When the young scientist discovered the truth about his employer, he refused to continue the work.
 Immortus responded by implanting an explosive device in Caulder's torso, which he could set off remotely, and any attempt to remove it while Niles lived would also detonate it.
 Caulder eventually removed the bomb, but it rendered him paraplegic.
 The incident inspired and reminded Caulder that a better life may come from surviving a tragic event, such as his own.

 In the early years of the Patrol, Caulder not only kept his true identity and appearance secret from the public; even his team knew him only as the Chief.
-In issue #88 (June 1964), their third battle against Immortus forces him to tell the rest of the Patrol his back-story and real name, which suddenly and with no explanation becomes common public knowledge for the rest of the original 1960s series.
+In issue #88 (June 1964), their third battle against Immortus forces him to tell the rest of the Patrol his back-story and real name, which becomes common public knowledge for the rest of the original 1960s series.